-Full Motion Video (FMV) in the ArcGIS Image Analyst extension provides capabilities for playing and geospatial analysis of video data that is FMV-compliant.
+Full Motion Video (FMV) in the ArcGIS Image Analyst extension provides playback and geospatial analysis capabilities for FMV-compliant videos.
 FMV-compliant refers to the combination of a video stream and associated metadata into one video file, which makes the video geospatially aware.
-The sensor systems collect camera pointing information, platform position and attitude, and other data, and encode it into the video stream so that each video frame is associated with geopositional information.
+The sensor systems collect camera orientation, platform position and attitude, and other data and encode it into the video stream so that each video frame is associated with geopositional information.

 This geospatially enabled video data, along with the computational functionality of ArcGIS Pro, provides you with the ability to view and manipulate the video while being fully aware of the sensor dynamics and field of view (FOV), and display this information in the map view.
 It also allows you to analyze and edit feature data in either the video view or the map view, providing telestration capability.

 FMV uses the metadata to seamlessly convert coordinates between the video image space and map space, similar to the way that the image coordinate system in Image Space Analysis transforms still imagery.
 This conversion provides the foundation for interpreting video data in the full context of all other geospatial data and information within your GIS.
 For example, you can view the video frame footprint, frame center, and position of the imaging platform on the map view as the video plays, together with your GIS layers such as buildings with IDs, geofences, and other pertinent information.